One Dog or Two?

 I have one dog and my family is often not home.
 For several hours a day, five days a week, my dog is left alone.
 Should I get a second dog, and why would it help?

 Dogs are pack animals, meaning they have an instinct to live among a group.
+It is not natural for a dog to be alone and it can sometimes be hard for them to accept it.
 They look at the world differently than humans.
 To them, there must be an order in their group, a leader, a boss of the household.
 In their minds, everyone must have a place, from the leader on down to the lowest member of their group.
 In order for humans and dogs to coexist happily, humans must understand the dog’s instinct to have an order and understand how to show the dog where his order in the family is.
 When dogs live with humans, the humans become their pack.
 Dogs must be shown they are last in the pack order.
 What does this mean, "last in the order"?
 It means the dog looks at all the other humans in the family as the bosses, his leaders.
 He will happily follow their commands and accept that they are his bosses.
 Believe it or not, dogs are very happy to be last in the pack order.
 A dog becomes unhappy and stressed when the order is not clear to him and he feels he needs to test the order.

 When a dog is separated from his pack he may become worried, stressed and unhappy, sometimes leading to Separation Anxiety.
 A lot of destructive behaviors stem from dogs who just cannot deal with being separated from their packs.
 A lot of unwanted dogs in pounds are there because of behaviors which stemmed from the stress of being left alone without their packs.